 ARTICLE NINE - CLASS REQUIREMENTS

-PHRF Class Requirements apply to the racing to "Cruising/Racing" auxiliary sailboats, and not to establish equipment or construction standards.
-Adequate equipment and crew for conditions to be encountered is inescapably the responsibility of the skipper or master on a boat.
-However, as a cruising/racing auxiliary, the boat must have auxiliary power system and adequate accommodations for cruising.
+PHRF Class Requirements apply to the racing of"Cruising/Racing" auxiliary sailboats. s.
+Adequate equipment and crew for conditions to be encountered is ultimately the responsibility of the skipper or master on a boat.
+However, as a Cruising/Racing auxiliary, the boat must have an auxiliary propulsion system, and adequate accommodations for cruising.

-Any boat that does not have any of: lifelines, lifelines that are not compliant with 9.3 below, bow pulpits, adequate auxiliary power (ref 15.3 below) and/or either a self-bailing cockpit or internal flotation sufficient to prevent the boat from sinking if swamped, may be given a “R” classification.
+Any boat that does not have any of: lifelines, lifelines that are not compliant with 9.3 below, bow pulpit, adequate auxiliary propulsion (ref 15.3 below) and/or either a self-bailing cockpit or internal flotation sufficient to prevent the boat from sinking if swamped, may be given a “R” classification.

-Boats shall be raced in at least "stock boat” trim.
-Accommodation parts or safety equipment such as bunks, drawers, doors, lifelines, bow pulpits, etc. may not be removed.
+Boats shall be raced in at least "sStock Boat” trim as defined in Appendix A. Accommodation parts or safety equipment such as bunks, drawers, doors, lifelines, bow pulpits, etc. may not be removed.
 Except that forward berth cushions and main cabin dining tables may be removed.
 Appropriate heavy weather management equipment will be on board.
 There shall be adequate provisions for events out of sight of land.
 The minimum safety equipment aboard shall be that required by the US Coast Guard.
 The host club for an event may invoke an ORC Special Regulations Category designation by including this requirement in the notice of race.

 Stock Boat Trim is defined as the boat as delivered by manufacturer – Any changes to any boat after original measurement must be reported before racing.
 When in doubt, you should report any changes.
 The committee will review the changes to determine if a rating adjustment is required.